ilyasergey/YSC2229/source/wsl.rst

    To check that your OCaml is correctly installed, run ``ocamlc --version`` from the terminal.
 You should get the output ``4.10.0``, which is the version of the OCaml compiler we have just installed.

-7. **If you're planning to use VSCode instead, please, skip to the step 12.**
+7. **If you're planning to use VSCode instead of Emacs, please, skip to the step 12.**

    Now we need to install the OCaml support for Emacs.
 Emacs can be installed using the instructions given `in this article